-- 1. ESF-10 will coordinate, with the Unified/Incident Command, all hazardous substance response-specific efforts and provide information to the EOC for coordination. - 2.
-Provide 24-hour response capability and dispatch personnel to an incident scene as necessary. - 3.
-ESF-10 will assess the situation to include: the nature, amount and location of real or potential releases of hazardous materials; pathways to human and environmental exposure; probable direction and time of travel of the materials; potential impact on human health, welfare, safety, and the environment; types, availability, and location of response resources, technical support, and cleanup services; and priorities for protecting human health, welfare and the environment; and guidance for public protective actions.

-- 4. After reviewing reports, gathering and analyzing information and consulting with appropriate agencies, determine and provide, as available, the necessary level of assistance. - 5.
+- 3. ESF-10 will assess the situation to include: the nature, amount and location of real or potential releases of hazardous materials; pathways to human and environmental exposure; probable direction and time of travel of the materials; potential impact on human health, welfare, safety, and the environment; types, availability, and location of response resources, technical support, and cleanup services; and priorities for protecting human health, welfare and the environment; and guidance for public protective actions. - 4.
+After reviewing reports, gathering and analyzing information and consulting with appropriate agencies, determine and provide, as available, the necessary level of assistance. - 5.
 Provide protective action recommendations such as evacuation or shelter in place, as the incident requires. - 6.
-Provide for monitoring to determine the extent of the contaminated area and consult with appropriate support agencies to provide access and egress control to contaminated areas; request assistance as required. - 7.
-Consult with appropriate local, state, or federal agencies and/or private organizations with regard to the need for decontamination.
+Provide for monitoring to determine the extent of the contaminated area and consult with appropriate support agencies to provide access and egress control to contaminated areas; request assistance as required. - Consult with appropriate local, state, or federal agencies and/or private organizations with regard to the need for decontamination.
 Coordinate with ESF-8 (Health and Medical) regarding decontamination of injured or deceased personnel. - 8.
-Coordinate decontamination activities with appropriate local, state, and federal agencies. - Coordinate with appropriate local, state, and federal agencies to ensure the proper disposal of wastes associated with hazardous materials incidents; and assist in monitoring or tracking such shipments to appropriate disposal facilities. - 10.
+Coordinate decontamination activities with appropriate local, state, and federal agencies. - 9.
+Coordinate with appropriate local, state, and federal agencies to ensure the proper disposal of wastes associated with hazardous materials incidents; and assist in monitoring or tracking such shipments to appropriate disposal facilities. - 10.
 Coordinate with ESF-3 (Public Works and Engineering) for technical assistance on water, wastewater, solid waste, and disposal. - 11.
-Maintain labor, equipment and materials forms used for possible reimbursement, if authorized.
+Maintain labor, equipment and materials forms used for possible reimbursement, if authorized. - D. Recovery - 1.
+Terminate operations when the emergency phase is over and when the area has been stabilized by responsible personnel.
+ESF-10 will track continued or needed remediation as necessary. - 2.
+Request and maintain documented records of all expenditures, money, and physical resources of the various governmental department/agencies involved in emergency operations.
+Ensure that ESF-10 team members or their agencies maintain appropriate records of costs incurred during the event. - 3.
+Anticipate and plan for arrival of, and coordination with, SCDHEC ESF-10 personnel in the EOC and the Joint Field Office (JFO). - E. Mitigation - 1.
+Support and plan for mitigation measures.